 Cost-push inflation

 Cost-push inflation occurs due to problems on the supply side.
-When a shock occurs, supply decreases and increases the price of goods and services.
+When a shock occurs, supply decreases, increasing the price of goods and services.
 For example, a natural disaster or war can cause a supply-side shock and a sudden supply shortage.
-Eventually, it pushes up the prices of goods and services.
+Eventually, this pushes up the prices of goods and services.

 Another cause of cost-push inflation is rising production costs.
 An example is an increase in oil prices.
 Since oil is used in almost every sector, its increase causes production costs to rise from fuel to plastics.
 This situation then forces businesses to increase their selling price to maintain profitability margins.
 As a result, the economy’s prices of goods and services creep up.